auth0/docs/articles/clients/client-grant-types.md

 ---
 # Client Grant Types

+Auth0 provides many different authentication and authorization flows to suit your needs.
+For example, if you are securing a mobile app, you might use the [Authorization Code using Proof Key for Code Exchange (PKCE) OAuth 2.0 Grant](/api-auth/grant/authorization-code-pkce), and if you're securing a client-side app (such as a mobile app that's *not* native), you might use the [Implicit Grant](api-auth/grant/implicit).

-Auth0 provides many authentication and authorization flows to suit your needs.
-Depending on your use case, you may wish to limit the use of certain flows (or grant types as we will refer to them) for a particular client.
-This is controlled using the `grant_types` property that each client has.
+However, you might want to limit the use of certain flows (which we'll refer to as "grant types" in this doc) depending on the type of application you're securing.
+You can control these limitations using the `grant_types` property that each Client has.

+In this doc, we'll talk about the grant types available, how to set the Client's `grant_type` property, and finally, what grant types are available based on the `grant_type` property value you set.

 ## Grant Types